amolpakhare/Hotel-Booking-EDA-Insights/README.md

 Business Problem:

-Hotel businesses often face significant revenue loss due to high cancellation rates.
-Understanding the factors that lead to booking cancellations — such as pricing, customer demographics, seasonality, and location — is crucial for improving occupancy rates, optimizing pricing strategies, and reducing operational inefficiencies.

 This project aims to explore and analyze booking data to uncover patterns behind cancellations and provide actionable insights to hotel managers for improving customer retention and revenue generation.

 ---